Dallas-Fort Worth International

 Transfer between terminals

-The Skylink airport train provides fast connections between the five terminals once through security.
+The Skylink airport train provides fast connections between the five terminals inside of security.
 The airport's Terminal Link van service may be used for passengers needing to transfer to another terminal after they have exited security.

 The airport is well supplied with ATMs and currency exchange and all terminals feature shops, restaurants and business services, including fax and internet facilities.
 Additional facilities include barber shops and shoe-shine services.